EU takes big step toward relaxing travel for vaccinated

 They also agreed on easing the criteria for nations to be considered a safe country, from which all tourists can travel.
 Up to now, that list included only seven nations.

-The EU imposed strict measures last year to contain COVID-19 outbreaks but the bloc’s 27 ambassadors now say many of those restrictions on non-essential travel should be eased.
+The EU imposed strict measures last year to contain COVID-19 outbreaks but the bloc’s 27 ambassadors now say many of those restrictions on nonessential travel should be eased.
 Specifically, tourists from outside the bloc who have been fully vaccinated should be allowed in.

 “The council should also soon expand the list of non-EU countries with a good epidemiological situation from where travel is permitted,” said Wigand.
 The EU’s European Centre for Disease Prevention and Control is to give advice on the list.